gesellkammer/csoundengine/docs/Introduction.rst

 * **Detection of current environment** - *csoundengine* queries the os/hardware to determine the system samplerate, hardware number of channels and most appropriate buffer size
+* **Named parameters and defaults** - An instrument in **csoundengine** can have named parameters and default values.
+This makes it very easy to create instruments with many parameters.
+When an instance of such an instrument is scheduled **csoundengine** fills the values of any parameter which is not explicitely given with the default value.
+Any parg can also be modulated in real-time.
+See :meth:`Engine.setp() <csoundengine.engine.Engine.setp>` and :meth:`Engine.setp() <csoundengine.engine.Engine.getp>`
 * **Event ids / Modulation** - in *csoundengine* every event is assigned a unique id, allowing the user to control it during performance, from python or from csound directly.
 * **Informed use of the Csound API** - *csoundengine* uses the most convenient part of the